Print

 PropertyDescription

-TagSelect the tag or state to visually configure from the list of incoming data.
-States that have been configured at the tag level will be show in the format, ‘StackName:TagName.State’
+TagSelect the tag or tag state to configure from the list of incoming data.
+States will be shown in the format ‘StackName:TagName.State’

 ConditionNot currently implemented for this widget type.